 On Fading to Black: The Hows, The Whens, and The Whys

-In the book In The Blink of an Eye, Walter Murch argues that editing should proceed with natural human reaction.
-For example, if an action takes place offscreen, and the character looks at the noise, we should cut to the action just like we would turn our heads.
+In The Blink of an Eye, Walter Murch (editor of Apocalypse Now) argues that editing should proceed with natural human reaction.
+For example, if an action takes place off-screen, and the character looks at the noise, we should cut to the action just like we would turn our heads.
 If a character slides a hidden note to our protagonist, we should cut to a closeup of the message.

 Yes.
 At the level of a cut from shot to shot, the transition is either below consciousness, as in the classic American School of editing which tries to hide the cut, or it is made conscious, as in the Soviet School.
-In that sense, Soviet-style cuts are mini-transitions, American-style cuts are not.
+In that sense, Soviet-style cuts are mini-transitions.
+American-style cuts are not.

-When To Fade Out
+When to Fade Out

 In a practical sense, this is when the crew changes the set and the actors change costumes.
-But in a metaphorical and narrative sense, the fade-to-black concludes the entire scene.
-And in essence, that’s what this classic move is in filmmaking: the visual conclusion of a chapter.
+But, in a symbolic and narrative sense, the fade-to-black concludes the entire scene.
+And, in essence, that’s what this classic move is in filmmaking—the visual conclusion of a chapter.

-As with most aspects of filmmaking, there’s no set way to do one thing.
+As with most aspects of filmmaking, there’s no single set way to do one thing.
 However, the fade-to-black transition tends to work best in the following circumstances:

 - Fading from the end of a theme to the beginning of another.